-CP254 E-COMMERCE (3.5 credits/60 clock hours) This course in Web site design and e-commerce will cover topics relating to the design of commercial web sites.
+CP254 E-COMMERCE (3.5 credits/60 clock hours) This course in web site design and e-commerce will cover topics relating to the design of commercial web sites.
 Students will utilize content management systems and shopping cart software to build a website along with understanding how to incorporate technologies such as online electronic payment methods.
 Prerequisite: Web Site Design.

-GE201 ECONOMICS (4.0 credits/60 clock hours) This course is designed to introduce the student to the basic fundamentals of economics and how such knowledge can help us in understanding day to day life.
-We will discuss the principles of supply and demand and how these principles affect price and production in a free economy as well as in other economies.
-We will then discuss monetary policy and fiscal policy and their effectiveness in stabilizing our economy.
-We will end with a discussion of the varying degrees of competition and the subsequent effects on our economy.
-Prerequisite:
+GE201 ECONOMICS (4.0 credits/60 clock hours) This course is designed to introduce the student to the basic fundamentals of economics and how such knowledge can help them in understanding business decisions as well as personal decisions.
+We will discuss the principles of supply, demand, and market equilibrium and how these principles affect price and production in various economies along with graphs demonstrating how pricing decisions relates to these principles.
+We will discuss how marginal analysis is used to make business decisions.
+Monetary and fiscal policy will be discussed, including how fiscal policy affects the workplace.
+We will discuss varying degrees of competition and the subsequent effects on our economy.
+Students will research a current topic and apply economic principles to prepare a paper related to their field of study.
+Prerequisite: None.

-SS204 EDITING & PROOFREADING (1.5 credit/30 clock hours) This course is designed to further develop the student's ability to edit and proofread accurately and to use traditional proofreading symbols correctly in order to produce business communications in mailable form.
-Prerequisites: Keyboarding I & Lab or Keyboarding Essentials, Keyboarding II & Lab, Word Processing, and English I and II.
+AP203 EDITING & PROOFREADING (1.5 credit/30 clock hours) This course is designed to further develop the student's ability to edit and proofread accurately and to use traditional proofreading symbols correctly in order to produce business communications in mailable form.
+Prerequisites: Keyboarding I & Lab or Keyboarding/Word Essentials, Word Processing, and Business English I and II.